CYCU-AIoT-System-Lab/TPM_Sharing_Scheme/doc/technology/sd_card_fix.md

 # SD Card Fix

+Be really careful when using Diskpart; it is extremely easy to lose an entire disk of data.

+## General Cases

-Sometimes when SD cards flashing is interrupted, Windows File Explorer will shows that it requires formatting, but can't be formatted after you click it.
-The following steps will fix this issue: (If the optimization needed notification appeared, click ```cancel```)
+Sometimes, when SD card flashing is interrupted, Windows File Explorer will show that it requires formatting but can't be formatted after you click it.
+The following steps will fix this issue: (If the optimization needed notification appears, click ```cancel```)

 1. Open Windows Terminal (Command Prompt, PowerShell, etc.).
 2. Type ```diskpart``` and press Enter.